otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-workflow-and-react-basics.md

 ## Create a Local Branch

-cd into your practicals repository and create a branch using the command: git branch <name of the branch>.
-Checkout from the main branch to the new branch using the command: git checkout <name of the branch>.
-Alternatively, you can create and checkout a branch using the command: git checkout -b <name of the branch>.
+`cd` into your formative assessments repository and create a branch using the command `git branch <name of the branch>`.
+Checkout from the `main` branch to the new branch using the command `git checkout <name of the branch>`.
+Alternatively, you can create and checkout a branch using the command `git checkout -b <name of the branch>`.

-For each formative assessment, create a new branch, i.e., branch name 01-formative assessment for 01-formative assessment.<file extension>.
-When you create a new branch, make sure you are creating it from the main branch.
+For each formative assessment, create a new branch, i.e., branch name `01-formative assessment`.
+When you create a new branch, make sure you are creating it from the branch you last worked on.

 **Resources:**
 - <https://git-scm.com/docs/git-branch>